Canada Canoe Tour

 Missinaibi River, Ontario

 In the summer of 2016 we visited Canada.
 The visit was in two parts.
 In the first part we joined an organised group to paddle the lower 250 km of the Missinaibi River in Northern Ontario ending at Moosonee on James Bay.
 In the second part of the holiday we visited an old friend and his family at their cottage on Skeleton Lake some 200 km north of Toronto.
 These Web pages cover the first part of our holiday.
+The second part of the trip to Canada can be found here, but, be warned, it is of little general interest.

 We flew from Zurich to Toronto via Montreal with airline Swiss on a Thursday.
 We spent the first weekend visiting Niagara Falls whilst de-jet-lagging.
 We then travelled north by bus to meet the rest of the group and start the canoe tour.
 The tour was called Journey to the Northern Sky and was organised by the Missinaibi Headwaters Outfitters company.
 We cannot praise their organisation highly enough.
 It was superb.